 Basic outline:

 3. Have the class work in their groups.
-Ask them to experiment bringing in bringing the readings together in support of the given thesis.
+Ask them to experiment bringing the readings together in support of the given thesis.
 They may discuss a variety of uses for each source and write their decisions and rationales on their printouts (if you printed the materials), highlighting chunks of relevant text, as necessary, to support their decision(s) or have them mark up the slides with their annotations.

 UW Libraries | UW Bothell/CC Campus Library | UW Tacoma Library | Health Sciences Library